Incentivizing Collaboration for Detection of Credential Database Breaches: Attacker Model

 \subsection{Evaluation}

-In this section, our evaluation of the attacker's strategy aims to establish: (1) \targetSite's risk is a good predictor of the number of users that an attacker can harvest at the beginning of its attack, and so minimizing risk is fruitful for a site to maximize its detection ability, and (2) an attacker lacks avenues to arbitrarily increase its ability to harvest users in \userSet[\targetSite].
+Our evaluation of the attacker's strategy aims to establish whether: (1) \targetSite's risk is a good predictor of the number of users that an attacker can harvest at the beginning of its attack, and so minimizing risk is fruitful for a site to maximize its detection ability, and (2) an attacker can arbitrarily increase its ability to harvest users in \userSet[\targetSite].
 We investigate these trends via model-checking experiments with $\nmbrSites = 4$ sites and $\nmbrUsers = 400$ users.
-Since we modeled only \prop bidders, we specified \slack, \smoothingFactor{\site}, \smoothingFactor{\targetSite}, and \intersectionTypeLabel.
-We previously concluded that we need not put any restrictions on bidding order (\cref{sec:auction:eval:bidding}) and that keeping track of past bids does not impact \normRiskPerBid{\targetSite[\propLabel]}{\bidIdx} (\cref{sec:auction:eval:past-bids})); so, we set $\slack = \infty$, $\smoothingFactor{\site} = 1$ and $\smoothingFactor{\targetSite} = 1$.
-We varied $\intersectionTypeLabel \in \{\PSICALabel, \PSILabel\}$.
+Per \cref{sec:auction:eval:bidding}, we set $\slack = \infty$; per \cref{sec:auction:eval:past-bids}, we set $\smoothingFactor{\site} = 1$ and $\smoothingFactor{\targetSite} = 1$ for the \prop strategy.